turingschool/lesson_plans/ruby_02-web_applications_with_ruby/routing_in_rails.markdown

 ### Hook

 * What exactly are routes?
-* Who at does rails give us to help us build things quickly?
+* What does rails give us to help us build things quickly?
 * Routes in rails lets us control the URLs that our users see.

 ### Background